ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

-# Introduction
+#Introduction

-## Overview
+##Overview

 Understanding the biochemical characteristics of metabolites is crucial for metabolomics studies in order to gain insights into complex biological systems and to understand the systemic effects of diseases and drugs.
 With the advancement in high-throughput technologies, it is now possible to perform large-scale metabolomics studies.
 However, key challenges remain in peak detection and manually curating the global profile of metabolites from multiple biological samples, which requires considerable time and expertise.

-Polly-PeakML is a novel machine-learning tool that enables the curation of peak groups into real-signal and noise and provides additional information on correlating features and variation across cohorts, in a matter of minutes.
+Polly-PeakML is a novel machine-learning tool that enables the curation of peak groups into real-signal and noise and provides additional information by correlating features and variation across cohorts, in a matter of minutes.

-## Scope
+##Scope

 * Make use of [El-MAVEN](https://resources.elucidata.io/elmaven) for automated peak-picking and displaying curated results.
 * Raw data to curated peak-groups in minutes.